Van life can be a miserable experience in winter if you don’t plan ahead. Fortunately, keeping warm in winter if pretty

 When running an electric heater there are a few things you need to remain cautious about.
 Many heaters have safeguards built-in to avoid overheating or tipping over.
 Being in a small area like a vehicle, you should be aware of your surroundings to avoid burns.
 In addition, not all electric heaters are quiet, so be prepared for a soft hum.

 Electric blankets also use a lot of power and are largely unrealistic to run for an entire night.
 However, if all you need is a quick warm up a few minutes before bed they may be a good choice for the job.

-Realistically if you are going to be van dwelling full time, electric heat may only be feasible if you have access to shore power.
+Realistically if you are going to be van dwelling full time, electric heat may is only feasible if you have access to electric hookups.
 Otherwise, you have to carry around some serious battery power to keep yourself warm all night.